Footwear and Tire Track Examination Subcommittee

 Discipline Overview:

-Examinations can be performed on even partial footwear and tire track impressions to form conclusions regarding exemplars.
+Examinations can be performed on even partial footwear and tire track impressions to form conclusions regarding the level of association (or disassociation) of exemplars.
 By working with properly photographed, lifted and casted impressions, scientists can examine both class and randomly acquired characteristics to form a wide range of conclusions regarding the level of association of a particular shoe or tire.
 Conversely (pun intended), footwear impressions can be encoded and searched through a variety of databases to determine potential make and model of shoes allowing for investigative leads.

 Footwear and Tire Track Examination Subcommittee Chair